MazenGomaa/Blue-Robotics-Basic-ESC-hardware/README.md

    • QFN28, QSOP24, and QFN20 packages

-And of course you can find alot more about it here in the datasheet : [BB21F15](https://www.silabs.com/documents/public/data-sheets/efm8bb2-datasheet.pdf)
+You can find alot more about it here in the datasheet : [BB21F15](https://www.silabs.com/documents/public/data-sheets/efm8bb2-datasheet.pdf)

 # Hardware
-Since the website of the original hardware designer is no longer available, and i also happen to be a good stalker, did some searching and found their:
+Did some searching and found their:

 Facebook page at: https://www.facebook.com/FVTChina/